EconForge/Dolo.jl/docs/src/model_specification.md

 > In the RBC model, three auxiliary variables are defined
 > $y_t, c_t, r_{k,t}$ and $w_t$.
 They are a closed form function of
 > $a_t, k_t, i_t, n_t$.
 Defining these variables speeds up computation
-> since they are don't need to be solved for or interpolated.
+> since they don't need to be solved for or interpolated.

 #### Utility function and Bellman equation